 As part of our mission to lift up communities, Community Forklift partners with hundreds of nonprofits, community groups, schools, and social service agencies to offer public education, outreach activities, and community giving programs to area residents.
 Here are just a few of the ways we “lift up our community”:

-Community Forklift works with individuals and families in need through HELP, a charity-based program that provides home appliances and other essentials to those who qualify for low-income or other need-based assistance.
+Community Forklift works with individuals and families in need, providing home appliances and other essentials to those who qualify for low-income or other need-based assistance.
+Since 2012, Community Forklift has provided $51,364 of materials to 1,523 people in 474 households.

-If you or someone you know needs an appliance, bathroom fixture, or building material that will provide a safer & better living environment, and would like to apply, fill out our application by clicking the link below.
+If you or someone you know needs an appliance, bathroom fixture, or building material that will provide a safer & better living environment, please fill out our application by clicking the link below, or give us a call at (301) 832-0515

 If you are interested in applying for a mini-grant for your own community project, fill out our application by clicking the link below.